3. Projects

 3.3.5.
 Search and Queries

 The Search and Queries view gives access to the detailed search page.
-See the section Database Search below for a detailed description.
+See Database Search for a detailed description.

 3.3.6.
 Timeline